-- → As at 30 June 2013, there were 46,671 workers registered with the Authority, compared with 48,286 at 30 June 2012. - → Of these, 19,298 were active workers, compared with 20,120 at 30 June 2012.
-Active workers are workers who have recorded service in one of the previous four quarters. - → The number of registered workers decreased from 2011-12 as a result of the four year rule process.
-This process identifies workers for removal who have not been credited with service for the past four years.
-Under the four year rule, 9,526 workers had their registrations cancelled during the year.
+- → As at 30 June 2014, there were 54,565 workers registered with the Authority, compared with 46,671 at 30 June 2013.
+The 30 June 2014 figure is inflated as it includes 8,587 workers subsequently removed on 2 July 2014 under the four year rule. - → Of these, 18,037 were active workers, compared with 19,298 at 30 June 2013.
+Active workers are workers who have recorded service in one of the previous four quarters.

-Worker Registratons 2008-2013
+Worker Registratons 2009-2014

-- → Annual Notices of Service were made available to workers in September 2012.
-The statement shows a worker's record of service credits for the financial year and their recorded earnings as well as their total service credits since registration, based on the information reported by their employer in the quarterly returns. - → A newsletter was included with the Annual Notice of Service providing general information about the Scheme, contact details for the interpreter service and instructions for checking the notice online.
+- → Long service leave statements were made available to 43,934 workers in September 2013.
+The statement shows a worker's record of service credits for the financial year and their recorded earnings as well as their total service credits since registration, based on the information reported by their employer in the quarterly returns. - → A newsletter was included with the statement providing instructions for reading the statement, general information about the Scheme, interpreter information and other relevant content.